Emergency Water Purification

 Regardless of the climate zone, a human needs to meet a certain level of water intake daily.
 Without proper fluid intake the body begins to show symptoms of dehydration.
 Symptom start with headaches, weakness and dizziness.

 However drinking untreated water can further increase water loss.
 Water borne diseases such as dysentery, typhoid, and cholera are just a few of the problems we have to deal with.
 For this reason, it is a good idea to expand your knowledge of water purification methods.
 Fit the scope of this article we will water purification methods using supplies found in a home and a few items that can be purchased for an emergency.
 Hurricane Katrina and now more recently the water crisis in Toledo will hopefully bring attention to the importance of emergency water purification methods.

-We have covered the importance of proper hydration in several articles.
+We have several articles covering the importance of proper hydration in several articles.
 You can find more information at the bottom of the article.